Symmetry

 Rotational Symmetry

-With Rotational Symmetry, the image is rotated (around a central point) so that it appears 2 or more times.
-How many times it appears is called the Order.
+With Rotational Symmetry, the image can be rotated (around a central point) and fits on itself 2 or more times in a full turn (360°).

-Here are some examples (they were made using Symmetry Artist, and you can try it yourself!)
+Here are some examples (made using Symmetry Artist, and you can try it yourself!)

 Order Example Shape Artwork